 Navigating The Panthéon : Answers to common questions

-• Admission Fee: An admission fee is charged to enter the Panthéon.
+- Admission Fee: An admission fee is required to enter the Panthéon.

-• Gift Shop: The Panthéon's gift shop offers a selection of historical books, postcards, and souvenirs.
+- Gift Shop: The gift shop at the Panthéon offers a variety of books and souvenirs.

-• Handicap Accessible: The Panthéon is accessible, offering facilities and services for visitors with disabilities.
+- Handicap Accessible: The Panthéon is accessible for visitors with disabilities.

 Please note all times and prices subject to change.
 Please check the offical website for details.